stevefafel-markkup/topek/fastlane/README.md

 ```
 fastlane ios beta
 ```
-Submit a new Beta Build to HockeyApp
+Deploy a new ios version to HockeyApp

-This will also make sure the profile is up to date
 ### ios store
 ```
 fastlane ios store
 ```
-Deploy a new version to the App Store
+Deploy a new ios version to the App Store

 ----